Defending Against Claims for Motor Accidents in Singapore

 4. Volenti non fit injuria – consent to risks of harm

-- Prove that the Plaintiff had acted freely and voluntarily
+- Prove that the claimant had acted freely and voluntarily

-- Prove that the Plaintiff acted with full knowledge of the nature and extent of the risk of harm created by the Defendant’s
+- Prove that the claimant acted with full knowledge of the nature and extent of the risk of harm created by the defendant’s behaviour

-- Prove that the Plaintiff expressly or impliedly consented to the risks
+- Prove that the claimant expressly or impliedly consented to the risks

-If the criteria are met, the Plaintiff is taken to have waived his/her right of action against the Defendant in the event of a breach of duty by the Defendant.
+If the criteria are met, the claimant is taken to have waived his/her right of action against the defendant in the event of a breach of duty by the defendant.
 An example of situations where this defence has been adopted is in the context of drink-driving.
-In a past case, English Courts have held that where the drunkenness of the driver at the material time was so extreme and glaring, that to accept a lift from the driver would be akin to engaging in an intrinsically and obviously dangerous activity.
+In a past case, the English courts held that where the drunkenness of the driver at the material time was so extreme and glaring, to accept a lift from the driver would be akin to engaging in an intrinsically and obviously dangerous activity.

 5. Ex turpi causa: illegality

-The basis of this defence is that the Court will not assist a person who founds his action on an illegal or immoral act.
+The basis of this defence is that the court will not assist a person who founds his action on an illegal or immoral act.
 However, this defence is rarely used in practice.
-To establish this defence, the Defendant must have committed an offence that is sufficiently serious, and the damage suffered by the Plaintiff must be sufficiently connected to the Defendant’s wrongdoing.
+To establish this defence, the defendant must have committed an offence that is sufficiently serious, and the damage suffered by the claimant must be sufficiently connected to the defendant’s wrongdoing.

-Nonetheless, there have been cases which succeeded in establishing this defence.
-In one of those cases, the Plaintiff, who was riding pillion, encouraged the Defendant to drive even though he knew that the Defendant was not licensed.
+Nonetheless, there have been cases that succeeded in establishing this defence.
+In one of those cases, the claimant, who was riding pillion, encouraged the defendant to drive even though he knew that the defendant was not licensed.

 6. Res judicata

-A claim would fail if, in commencing it, the Plaintiff would be attempting to re-open litigation that was already decided, or if the claim could and should have been raised in the course of already decided litigation.
-Where a matter has been decided between two parties in a suit and the decision was made final, either because no appeal was taken to the higher Court or the appeal was dismissed, neither party will be allowed to canvass the matter again between the same parties in a future suit.
+A claim would fail if, in commencing it, the claimant would be attempting to re-open litigation that had already been decided, or if the claim could and should have been raised in the course of already decided litigation.
+Where a matter has been decided between two parties in a suit and the decision was made final, either because no appeal was taken to the higher court or the appeal was dismissed, neither party will be allowed to canvass the matter again between the same parties in a future suit.

 This is less of a defence and more of a legal principle.
 The underlying rationale for this principle is to ensure finality in the process of litigation.
 For example, where a motorist who sustained injury in a motor accident brought a claim against the local highway authority, it was disallowed as the claim could and ought to have been made in an earlier action by his front seat passenger.

 In summary, even if a claim is brought against you, it does not mean that you have no possible forms of recourse against the claim.
 You should consider if any of the defences mentioned above are applicable in your case.
-Seek the advice of a lawyer if you wish to find out the likelihood of success of the defences.
+Seek the advice of a personal injury lawyer in Singapore if you wish to find out the likelihood of success of these defences.